 This involves someone who either forges documents or impersonates the homeowner for money.
 Fraudsters usually register the forged documents and transfers the property into his/her name.
 When they appear to be the real owner of the property, that’s how they acquire a new mortgage against the property and then make off with the cash.

 In business, we’re always doubting and so we just do not know who to trust in this process.
 Financial advisers, mortgage brokers, lenders, and agents are supposed to be the people who we could lean on all throughout.
 However, if they’re the bad guy here and you remain unaware, you’re going to be in a tough situation.
 One way to avoid this is to always make sure that your broker is licensed.
 Anyone who acts as if they’re a licensed broker or agent could be prosecuted for a violation of the law.
+That’s why virtual house tours are being built for preview before meeting the brokers.

 Money is a tricky thing to deal with and it’s a powerful manipulator that makes people do crazy and unethical things.
 Always think ahead and have a plan B ready on standby because in real estate and in any other business, you never really know what could happen.
 Research, read, background check — it pays to be aware and cautious!